Jamaal Williams Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- Williams put up 25 rushing yards in his lone career matchup against the Packers, 18.5 fewer yards than his over/under in Sunday's game.
+- In his one career matchup against the Packers, Williams notched 25 rushing yards, 17.5 fewer yards than his over/under in Sunday's game.

 - Williams did not have a touchdown run in that game against the Packers.

-- The Packers have the NFL's 13th-ranked defense against the run, surrendering 109.8 yards per game.
+- Conceding 109.8 rushing yards per game, the Packers have the 13th-ranked run defense in the NFL.

-- The Lions are up against the NFL's seventh-ranked D when it comes to rushing TDs allowed (12 this year).
+- The Lions are up against the NFL's seventh-ranked D when it comes to rushing TDs conceded (12 this year).

 Recent Performances